JRavi2/Tab-Manager/README.md

 ## Improvements/Features to Add

-- Add the ability to view the list of tabs saved in a snapshot
+- Add the ability to view and edit the list of tabs saved in a snapshot
 - Add an icon for the extension
 - Improve UI Design